No. 1 Gamecocks reach SEC finals, beat No. 25 Arkansas 90-64

 Arkansas (24-8) had rallied from 17-points down on Friday to eliminate No. 15 Texas A&M in the quarterfinals, 67-66.
 This time, the Razorbacks’ could not finish and lost their third straight this season to the Gamecocks.

-Freshmen Zia Cooke had 14 points while Aliyah Boston had 13 points and 13 rebounds.
-It was Boston’s 13th double-double this season and second straight in the SEC Tournament.
+Razorbacks coach Mike Neighbors said he knew his team was “on fumes” during its furious third-quarter start that had the large pro-South Carolina crowd — the site is just two hours or so from the Gamecocks campus — stunned.

-Henderson surpassed her previous best of 19, set last year in a win over Arkansas.
+Neighbors said his stategy was to “ride it out and see what happens.”

-The Gamecocks, who won an SEC record four straight tournament titles from 2015-2018, will play either No. 9 Mississippi State or No. 16 Kentucky in Sunday’s championship game.
+Zia Cooke had 14 points while Boston, another freshman starter, got her 13th double-double this season.

 The Razorbacks looked like they wanted to avoid falling in a big hole when they nailed a pair of 3-pointers in the first 90 seconds.